 Spice Blends From Around the World

-There are certain spices and herbs that are known for there flavor in different Countries.
+Some certain spices and herbs are known for there flavor in different Countries.
 These are some of the spices and herbs from around the world that I have found as far as blends Some are from continents and some are from Groups of people that have similar spices.

 Where ever you are in the world may have a different version of the same spices.
 Most spice and herb blends have come to be known in that region of the world because that is what is easy to grow and native to that area.